AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 The following widgets are present in the Widgets section:

-- **Recent Files**: The widget provides you a snapshot of recently-opened files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.
+- **Recent Files**: The widget provides you with a snapshot of recently opened files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.

   ![](images/aem-home-recent-files.png){width="800" align="left"}